bzigterman/bzigterman.github.io/projects/weather.md

 - 60°
 - Cloudy
-- 59% humidity
+- 71% humidity
-- 5 mph wind
+- 6 mph wind
-- 98% cloud cover
+- 100% cloud cover
 - 19 AQI O3 🟩
 - 36 AQI PM2.5 🟩
+- 0.02 inches of rain expected in the next 72 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>